-National Inclusionary Housing Policy Resources: Cornerstone Partnership
+National Inclusionary Housing Policy Resources: Grounded Solutions Network

 The Cornerstone Partnership presentation on the pros and cons of in-lieu fee policies states that Density Bonus is the most common form of incentive offered in exchange for affordable housing community benefits.
-Parking ratio Reductions are also offered by many communities though they were not included in the graph to the right.
+Parking ratio Reductions are also offered by many communities though they were not included in the chart on the right.
+The chart is the product of a survey of 170 California inclusionary zoning programs conducted by Nonprofit Housing Association of Northern California.